OCEAN-98/Incremental-MADDPG-NS-Resource-Mgmt/README.md

     </tr>
 </table>

-Hope you like the code.
+You will find more information in the comments through the code.
+Hope you like it.

 If you need help, easily raise an issue.
 Or come to me / my colleague Yulin by *ocean.h.li@bristol.ac.uk / yuelin.liu@bristol.ac.uk*.
-Our supervisors are Dr. Shuangyi Yan and Dr. Xenofon Vasilakos.
+Our supervisors are Dr Shuangyi Yan (*shuangyi.yan@bristol.ac.uk*) and Dr Xenofon Vasilakos (*xenofon.vasilakos@bristol.ac.uk*).